 Activity constituting national origin discrimination can appear in many forms, and it happens when a job applicant or employee that is from another nation, or is just thought to hail from another nation, faces antagonism from an employer because of their national origin.
 Such illegal employer actions can include harassment and workplace bullying because of an employee’s nation of birth, to language restrictions or denial of training due to an employee’s distinct accent, to even denying an applicant a job because the hiring manager dislikes the country they are from.
 National origin discrimination can also happen when an employer treats an employee badly because they are the spouse or associate of a person whose national origin they do not approve of.

 It is unlawful for your employer to afflict you with adverse employment actions due to your ethnicity, national origin, or race, and you should consider speaking to an experienced employment attorney if you believe you have suffered from any of the following examples of discrimination in the workplace because of your nationality or race:

-- If your workload was increased because of your race or nationality, or
+- If your workload was increased because of your race or nationality

 If you need help dealing with discrimination due to national origin, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.